Change a young person's future... and your own !

 2. Introductory meeting

-You are invited for an individual meeting with a DUO for a JOB coordinator, where we can better understand your experience and expectations.
+You are invited to an introductory meeting with a DUO for a JOB coordinator so that we get to know your experiences and expectations.

 Three seniors are talking around a table during a training session.